 Why Mars and Venus Collide – John Gray

 It landed in my lap at a time that couldn’t have been more significant.
 My husband and I had had a lengthy and somewhat heated argument over maps and the directions on how to get to the lovely Ligurian Coast in Italy, from Milan.
-The actual argument lasted three days and the ongoing repercussions; so far six months!
+The actual argument lasted three days and the ongoing repercussions?
+Well divorce!

-On this occasion, I thought I was asking him to stop and look at the map with me, to determine where we were, and to work out how to programme the Satellite Navigation System (the technophobe that I am).
+I thought, I was asking him to stop and look at the map with me, to determine where we were, and to work out how to programme the Satellite Navigation System (the technophobe that I am).

-I have, over the last six months, put some things that I learnt from this book into practice, with some reasonable results.
+I have, since, put some things that I learnt from this book into practice, with some reasonable results.
 However, there is no way I would ever be able to get my husband to read it, let alone adopt any of the communication tips that might motivate or encourage me, a woman.

 Thankfully, it would appear that if only one person makes a change to the words that they use, there is still a knock on effect.
 If one person feels acknowledged and appreciated it makes them more likely to acknowledge and appreciate the other.